 The Hybla Valley/Gum Springs CBC will be primarily served by Richmond Highway and a proposed north-south Major Avenue that would extend from a realigned Fordson Road on the west side of the CBC to parallel Richmond Highway.
 Three potential BRT stations on Richmond Highway are proposed for this CBC, which are generally planned at the intersections of Lockheed Boulevard and Dart Drive, Boswell Avenue, and Sherwood Hall Lane.
-In the longer term, an extension of Metrorail is planned to terminate in this CBC with a single station.
-See Figure 49, Hybla Valley/Gum Springs CBC Road Improvements Map for planned road improvements in the CBC area and other nearby roadways, as noted below:
+In the longer term, an extension of Yellow-line Metrorail from Huntington is planned to terminate in this CBC with a single station.
+See Figure 49, Planned Transportation Improvements, for planned transportation improvements in the CBC area and other nearby roadways, as noted below:

-- Implement a multimodal grid of streets to create and organize circulation within the western portion of the CBC and to connect to streets on the east side of the CBC. - Realign and extend Fordson Road on the west-side of Richmond Highway to Ladson Lane to form a new Major Avenue that parallels Richmond Highway. - Extend Beechcraft Road to Richmond Highway to align with Arlington Drive and form a new four-way intersection at Richmond Highway. - Extend Boswell Avenue and Sherwood Hall Lane across Richmond Highway through the west side of the CBC to improve connectivity to planned BRT stations. - Connect new streets within the CBC to existing roadways, including Lockheed Boulevard, Piper Lane, Cyrene Boulevard, and Ladson Lane. - Provide potential, new Fordson Road connection, or realignment, on the east side of Richmond Highway, to Boswell Avenue, with option to consolidate traffic signals on Richmond Highway, pending future study. - Connect bicycle and pedestrian facilities within the CBC to the potential BRT stations, local bus stops, and to existing facilities in adjoining neighborhoods, parks and open spaces. - Implement one of two alternative alignments recommended for the southern portion of the street grid on the western side of the CBC as shown on the Conceptual Plan.
+- Implement a multimodal grid of streets to create and organize circulation within the western portion of the CBC and to connect to streets on the east side of the CBC. - Realign and extend Fordson Road on the west side of Richmond Highway to Ladson Lane, to form a new Major Avenue that parallels Richmond Highway. - Extend Beechcraft Road to Richmond Highway to align with Arlington Drive and form a new four-way intersection at Richmond Highway. - Extend Boswell Avenue and Sherwood Hall Lane across Richmond Highway through the west side of the CBC to improve connectivity to planned BRT stations. - Connect new streets within the CBC to existing roadways, including Lockheed Boulevard, Piper Lane, Cyrene Boulevard, and Ladson Lane. - Provide a potential, new Fordson Road connection, or realignment, on the east side of Richmond Highway to Boswell Avenue, with an option to consolidate traffic signals on Richmond Highway, pending future study. - Connect bicycle and pedestrian facilities within the CBC to the potential BRT stations, local bus stops, and existing facilities in adjoining neighborhoods, parks, and open spaces. - Implement one of two alternative alignments recommended for the southern portion of the street grid on the western side of the CBC as shown on the Conceptual Plan.
 The final alignment will be dependent upon redevelopment proposals and functional roadway standards.

 For more information on the specific cross-sections and road design characteristics of the multimodal network, see the USND section of this Plan.
 Also, refer to the Fairfax County Bicycle Master Plan for bicycle facility guidelines.
-The location and type of street, bicycle and pedestrian facilities within the planned grid of streets is depicted in Figures 50-51, Hybla Valley/Gum Springs Multimodal Network Concept Maps.
+The location and type of street, bicycle and pedestrian facilities within the planned grid of streets is depicted in Figures 50 and 51, Conceptual Multimodal Network.